-To prevent abuse or misuse of the Council's discretionary funding authority, strict rules govern conflicts of interest between Members, their staffs, family, and associates, and organizations receiving discretionary funds.
+To prevent abuse or misuse of the Council's discretionary funding authority, strict rules govern conflicts of interest between Members, their staffs, families, and associates, and organizations receiving discretionary funds.

-The specific rules governing conflicts of interest are in Conflicts of Interest Board (COIB) Opinion no. 2009-2, available at: http://archive.citylaw.org/coib/A0/arch%202009/A02009 2 Council discretionary funding.pdf.
+The specific rules governing conflicts of interest are in Conflicts of Interest Board (COIB) Opinion no. 2009-2, available at:

+http://archive.citylaw.org/coib/A0/arch%202009/A02009 2 Council discretionary fundin g.pdf.

 The following are general guidelines.
-Please direct questions regarding the utilization of conflicts rules to specific cases to the Council's Office of the General Counsel or to COIB.
+Please direct questions regarding the application of conflicts rules to specific cases to the Council's Office of the General Counsel or to COIB.

-- Council Members are prohibited from sponsoring discretionary funding for an organization at which the Member serves as an employee, officer, or board member (except ex officio). - Council Members may sponsor funding for an organization where an "associated" person (a family member or other person with whom the Member has a financial or business relationship) is an officer or employee so long as the associated person will not benefit, or appear to benefit, from the funding. - At the time of voting, Members are required to disclose on the record any potential conflicts of interest with organizations funded by other members.

-• Organizations are required to disclose any potential conflicts of interest at the time of their application, updated annually.
+- Council Members are prohibited from sponsoring discretionary funding for an organization at which the Member serves as an employee, officer, or board member (except ex officio). - Council Members may sponsor funding for an organization where an "associated" person (a family member or other person with whom the Member has a financial or business relationship) is an officer or employee so long as the associated person will not benefit, or appear to benefit, from the funding. - At the time of voting, Members are required to disclose on the record any potential conflicts of interest with organizations funded by other members. - Organizations are required to disclose any potential conflicts of interest on their annual discretionary funding application.